 Before the business can begin to proudly publicize its new governing principles internally and externally, it must assess the risks that modern slavery may exist within the business and/or its supply chains and conduct the necessary due diligence for verification and next steps.

-I'll discuss that topic in the next part of this series: step 2 Conduct Risk Assessment and Due Diligence.
+I'll discuss that topic in the part 11 of this series: Conducting Risk Assessment and Due Diligence.